jekyllgrim/Alice-Toys-of-Madness/README.md

 * Quick kick: At any time Alice can perform this elegant move to deal damage and push threats away.

+* Jackbomb: a throwable jack-in-the-box that will spray flames all around before exploding.

 ### Unique powerups

 * The Cake (replaces Invulnerability Sphere): It makes you grow, turning kicks into stomps, and enemy attacks into harmless tickling.